Table of Contents

 In some cases, medication may be given to relieve symptoms such as nausea or motion sickness associated with vertigo.

-For Meniere’s disease, diuretics (water pills) may be prescribed to reduce pressure from fluid buildup.
-Other than that patient is advised for low-sodium diet.
+- For Meniere’s disease, diuretics (water pills) may be prescribed to reduce pressure from fluid buildup.
+Other than that, the patient is advised to a low-sodium diet.

 In a few cases, surgery may be needed for vertigo.

-2. Vestibular Rehabilitation Therapy is comprised of three main types of exercise: habituation, gaze stabilisation, and balance exercises.
+2. Vestibular Rehabilitation Therapy is comprised of three main types of exercise: habituation, gaze stabilization, and balance exercises.

 vertigo will usually go away on its own within 24 hours.